 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On December 28 the Church celebrates the memory of not one person but a large group of martyrs—twenty thousand men, women and children.
-They gave their lives early in the fourth century.
+Sometimes the Church celebrates the memory of not one person but a large group of martyrs.
+One such group-—twenty thousand men, women and children--gave their lives early in the fourth century.

 These Christians are known as the 20,000 Martyrs of Nicomedia, a city in the northwestern area of what is now Turkey.
 Because they were living during the reign of the emperor Maximian Hercules, their faith put them in serious danger.
 The pagan emperor was eager to reduce the growing number of Christians, who seemed a threat to his own authority.